aweder05/Engineering_4_Notebook/README.md

 ### Reflection

 This assignment was pretty straightforward, except for the new  syntax that I had to learn for this specific sensor.
-Other than that, It was essentially the same principle as printing values from an HC-SR04 sensor onto the serial monitor
+Other than that, It was essentially the same principle as printing values from an HC-SR04 sensor onto the serial monitor.
+The way that the brackets were set up within the code to print the respectful values.
+It was interesting to learn how tuples worked, and how to integrate them into my code.
+Credit goes to Grant Gastinger for explaining how they work to me.

 ## **Onshape_Assignment_Template**